 PHP is a powerful and popular server-side programming language used by around 80% of all websites worldwide.
 Thanks to the growing popularity of WordPress, PHP has become a valuable tool for freelance web developers, too.

 And even though PHP is used so much, it’s relatively difficult to manage and troubleshoot.
 That’s why it divides opinions so often between developers.
-In fact, PHP is the most hated programming language among developers in 2019:
+In fact, PHP is among the least loved programming languages among developers in 2020:

 So why am I listing it among the best programming languages for web development, then?